RadialDevGroup/ombudsman/ATTENDANCE.md

 - Sick or personall time may be made up at managment discression, only, and only to ensure timely delivery for clients when originally promised

+- Sick or personal time should only be mde up if specifically required to meet commitments to clients, and no other resourcing solution will accomplish delivery, and only with the permission of management.

 ## Work From Home